Northern Alliance: Area of Ahmad Shah Massoud

-Ahmad Shah Massoud controlled the Panjshir area, some other parts of Parwan and Thakhar province.
+Ahmad Shah Massoud controlled the Panjshir area, some other parts of Parwan and Takhar province.
 Some parts of Badakshan were under his influence while others were controlled by Burhanuddin Rabbani.
 Badakshan was the home region of Rabbani.

 Massoud created institutions which were structured into several committees: political, health, education and economic.
-In the area of Massoud women and girls were allowed to work and to go to school, and in at least two known instances Massoud personally intervened against cases of forced marriage.
+In the area ruled by Massoud, women and girls were allowed to work and to go to school, and in at least two known instances Massoud personally intervened against cases of forced marriage.
 Women also did not have to wear the Afghan burqa.
 While it was Massoud's stated conviction that men and women are equal and should enjoy the same rights, he also had to deal with Afghan traditions which he said would need a generation or more to overcome.
 In his opinion that could only be achieved through education.

 Hundreds of thousands of Afghans fled from the Taliban to the areas controlled by Massoud.
 There was a huge humanitarian problem as there was not enough to eat for both the existing population and the internally displaced Afghans.
 In 2001, Massoud and a French journalist described the bitter situation of the displaced people and asked for humanitarian help.